 If you’d like, preheat your oven to 200F so that the pancakes can stay warm until you’re finished cooking the whole batch.

-Oh, and if you like these pancakes for dinner, you should also try these nutty apple pancakes for breakfast!
+Oh, and if you like these pancakes for dinner, you should also try these Crispy Millet Pancakes!

 Here’s the pancakes recipe.
 The maple-dijon salad dressing recipe is below it.

 Thick slices of ham are tucked inside of pancakes, then cheddar cheese is added to make a nice, crispy cheese crust.
 This is breakfast for dinner at its best.

 - 1 batch of basic pancake batter (a batch that makes about 16 pancakes, serving 4–6 people.
 I like Mark Bittman’s from How to Cook Everything, but batter from a mix will work, too.)

 - 8 thick slices of ham, each cut in half

 - butter or vegetable oil for cooking the pancakes

 - While mixing up the pancake batter, warm a non-stick or well-seasoned cast iron skillet over medium-low heat.

 - Add a drizzle of butter or oil to the griddle.
 Using a 1/4 cup measure scoop the pancake batter onto the griddle.
 Allow the pancakes to cook until bubbles in the middle of the pancakes are popping and the edges look dry (about 2-4 minutes).